 - There is a lot of variation between bars

-The thing to really pay attention to when choosing a standard barbell for weightlifting is the knurling.
-This is the grooved part of the bar which helps you get a better grip.
-Depending on where the curling is located, the barbell might be better suited for specific types of exercises.
+You must attention to the knurling while choosing a standard weightlifting bar.
+The knurling is the grooved part of the bar which helps you get a better grip.
+Depending on where the curling is located, the standard barbell might be better suited for specific types of exercises.

-- Bench Press Barbell: These barbell types need to have virtually no whip to them.
+- Bench Press Barbell: The bench press barbell types need to have virtually no whip to them.
 They sometimes are a bit wider in diameter to make it easier to hold during bench presses.

-- Squat Barbells: These weightlifting bars will have knurling in the center so it grips better against your back.
+- Squat Barbells: Squat barbell is a type of weightlifting bar that will have knurling in the center so it grips better against your back.
 Sometimes they are thicker and usually have a slight amount of whip.

-- Deadlift Barbells: These bars have a lot more knurling and a smaller diameter so you can keep your grip better during deadlifts.
+- Deadlift Barbells: The deadlift barbell bars have a lot more knurling and a smaller diameter so you can keep your grip better during deadlifts.
 They also have more whip to them.

 2. Olympic Weightlifting Bar